patxipierce/rasyen/README.md

 var out = Rasyen.parse(template.join(" "));
 ```

-_"He, Lancelot loveth she, Guinevere, but Guinevere loveth Arthur.
-Lancelot grew jealous of Arthur, and plotted with Morgana to forsake him."_

 In essence you now have four characters `n1`, `n2`, `n3` and `n4`, which you can use to add continuity to the narration. `n1` and `n3` are the same gender, and `n2` and `n4` are plotting against `n1`